 In 2006, two of the company's long term directors resigned.
-Mr. Edwin Piker declined to stand for reelection at the Company's annual meeting held on December 8, 2006.
+Mr. Edwin Piker declined to stand for re-election at the Company's annual meeting held on December 8, 2006.
 He was replaced by Mr. Harvey Fenster, a new Director.
 Mr. Dilworth Nebeker resigned just prior to the annual shareholders meeting, for which he was a candidate as director.
-The vacancy due to Mr. Nebeker's resignation has not been filled, and is not intended to be filled if the closing on the exchange agreement with TRBT is completed this year.
+The vacancy due to Mr. Nebeker's resignation has not been filled.
 More information on these changes in the Board of Directors is found in Part III of this 10-K. All new oil and gas interests described in this section will be part of the class "B" preferred assets to be sold as part of the exchange agreement.